Saturday, October 31, 2020 / by Jim Scrimgeour

 Here are four ways you can bring this trend into your home:

 1. Let in the light.
 The sun’s light can elevate your mood and promote alertness.
 Take advantage of daylight by arranging workspaces near windows, using light-filtering curtains or strategically hanging mirrors to reflect more light.
 Natural light can recenter your sleep cycle and promote vitamin D production — two keys to maintaining a healthy lifestyle.

 2. Promote air circulation.
-Proper air circulation provides a regular temperature, removes impurities and that “stale” f ...
+Proper air circulation provides a regular temperature, removes impurities and that “stale” feeling, an; ...

 Thursday, September 24, 2020 / by Sally Scrimgeour

 Selling your family home is hardly ever about building your financial portfolio.
 For most of us, it’s usually a matter of necessity.